LLNL/Babel/README.md

 If you have any questions or concerns with the installation process or usage of Babel, feel free to contact the project team at components@llnl.gov .
-To report bugs or suggest feature enhancements, please submit a report in the bug database or send email to babel-bugs@cca-forum.org .
+This project is no longer funded, so it's mainly of historical interest.

 ### Overview for the Impatient